• December 18, 2019

 CCTV monitoring can be legally used to monitor staff as long as you have made them aware of this in writing and explained the reasons why.
 It is only acceptable to monitor staff secretly in rare circumstances.

 For example, if you suspect a staff member of committing a crime at work, it could make it hard to prove this if they were aware of the surveillance.
 This is only acceptable in specific investigations.
 Recording should cease once the investigation is concluded.
+For large-scale premises, particularly in property management, monitoring must be targeted and justified, focusing on preventing or detecting crime, rather than general performance tracking.

 Who can view CCTV footage?